JoadiCS/Intersection/README.md

 # Intersection
-Unique Intersection project - You have manual control of the flow of a busy intersection by controlling the red, yellow, &amp; green lights tes test 2 t
+Unique Intersection project - You have manual control of the flow of a busy intersection by controlling the red, yellow, &amp; green lights tes test 2 test 3